A Hate Crime is any behaviour that someone thinks was caused by hostility, prejudice or hatred of:

 Why should you report hate crimes?

-If you tell us what is happening, the Police, Rochdale Community Safety Partnership and other organisations like charities and housing providers can take action against the perpetrator and support victims and witnesses.
+If you report what is happening, the Police, Rochdale Community Safety Partnership and other organisations like charities and housing providers can take action against the perpetrator and support victims and witnesses.
 When you report Hate Crimes, you are making a bigger difference than you may think.
-It not only helps you get support but It also helps us to make your local area safer.
-Most Hate Crimes are not reported and your reports help us to understand how Hate Crime affects your community and then tackle the problem.
+It not only helps you get support but it also helps us to make your local area safer.

 How do I report a hate crime?